columbia-it/django-jsonapi-training/docs/jsonapi.md

 GET
 [http://127.0.0.1:8000/v1/courses/?filter[course_identifier]=ANTH3160V](http://127.0.0.1:8000/v1/courses/?filter[course_identifier]=ANTH3160V)

-Filters work on *course_identifier*.
+filters the courses collection for matches on *course_identifier*.

 ## Sorting

-Sorting using the *sort* query parameter can be ascending or descending:
+Sorting using the *sort* query parameter can be ascending or descending (indicated by a minus-sign in front of the field name):

 GET
 [http://127.0.0.1:8000/v1/courses/?sort=-course_name,course_number](http://127.0.0.1:8000/v1/courses/?sort=-course_name,course_number)